tim-taylor/evobee/docs/markdown/evobee-config.md

     ./evobee -c /home/me/my-config-file.cfg.json

-The format of the co
+The format of the configuration file and the options that can be specified within it are explained in the following sections.

+## Configuration file format

-## Parameters
+## Configuration options

 // data members